markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 Save `script.js` and refresh the page, then try filling out and submitting the form.

 It works!
 The page doesn't refresh at all and keeps the newly created task remains in the list.
-Let's dive into what was added here to make this work for us.
+So why did the addition of `event.preventDefault()` help us here?
+Let's find out.

 ### The Event Object